- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 The search sometimes works great and is quite fast when it does work.
 But the search does not always work.

-But once you select the item, this is a common response.
+But once you select the item, this is a typical response.

 There is a square called Working Capital Analysis.
 But where is it in this search?
 It should have come up on the right as an option once any of the keywords were typed in.
 It was there one time we logged in, we know because we wrote down the time it took to open, but it disappeared the next time we logged in.
 That is a first.